 3.1.3.
 Input

 Morty takes filename.txt as input, passed using the -if/--input_files command-line parameter.
-The filename must be quoted.
+The filename must be enclosed between quotes.
 Each input file should consist of two columns, delimited by a tab character (\t).
 Rows must be delimited by a newline character (\n).
-The first column must contain the name of the species (or some other species data, and the second line an integer count giving the frequency of that species.
+The first column must contain the name of the species (or some other species data), and the second column an integer count giving the frequency of that species.
 Thus, each row should have the form:

 species\tcount\n

+(Here, \t and \n denote the tab and newline characters, respectively.)
 Note, if a species appears multiple times in the file, the frequencies will be added, not overwritten.

-The input file to get the Recon estimate filename_for_recon.txt can be specified command line option -rf/--recon_files.
+The input file to get the Recon estimate filename_for_recon.txt can be specified using the command line option -rf/--recon_files.
 This may or may not be same as filename.txt.

 3.1.4.
 Output